 My first clinical job was a sexual health educator in Crown Heights, Brooklyn, one of the most medically underserved neighborhoods in New York City, with one of the highest rates of STDs and unintended pregnancies in the country.
 I was responsible for screening and providing education to patients.
 In doing so, I learned that every patient’s chief complaint had a much longer back-story, because behind every health condition was a human being.
 This job gave me a beautiful holistic foundation and I learned so much about patient-centered care.

 In 2015 I left New York City to achieve an even bigger dream- becoming an OBGYN nurse practitioner.
-I attended the Massachusetts General Hospital Institute for Health Professionals and learned alongside an amazing group of teachers and mentors.
+I attended the MGH Institute for Health Professions, and learned alongside an amazing group of teachers and mentors.
 After graduation, I started working in private practice doing full scope OBGYN care.
 I developed a particular love for prenatal and postpartum care because this is one of the most vulnerable times in someone’s life.

 March 20, 2020 at the height of the COVID-19 pandemic, my son was born.
 Thirty hours after I delivered him, I was discharged from the hospital and went home to quarantine.
 I remember walking into my apartment with my newborn son, everything looked the same as it did before I left for the hospital, but it all suddenly felt new.
 Prior to his birth, I was so confident that I had adequately prepared for the new-born phase.
 After all, I thought, I am a OBGYN nurse practitioner and a certified lactation counselor.
 I have spent years teaching patients about this!
 But this period quickly became a very eye-opening experience.
 Despite all my best efforts, I could not meet my expectations.
 My sense of confidence dropped after every sleepless night.
 I developed negative limiting beliefs and found myself at night scrolling through blogs, none of them evidence based, simply in the hope of finding a magic answer on the right thing to do.